DOI-ONRR/blog-nrrd/src/pages/implementing-mdx/index.md

 ```
 Although this markdown is not that bad I didn't like the import statements and wanted to get rid of that "developer syntax", but how?
 Well I remembered using Gatsby's Pattern Library example project and somehow it was able to show components in markdown without any import statements, so how did that magic occur?
 The answer was simple, **cache**.

-Gatsby's build process was the key and its ability to leverage Graphql to find all the components.
+Gatsby's build process and its ability to leverage graphql to find all the components was the key.
 From there it was easy to write a simple components file to the cache directory that then allowed MDX to use that file to import all the components magically.
 So what are the deets?

 #### Step 1: Using Gatsby's Graphql to get your components
 Using the createPages method from the Gatsby API we query our components to get all the information needed to create a components.js file to use for our MDX Provider.